 Configure Exclusions in TDR

 In your TDR account, you can add exclusions to manually identify paths for files and processes that you do not want Host Sensors to monitor.
 Before you deploy a Host Sensor on computers that have Microsoft Defender ATP for Mac installed, add exclusions for the Microsoft Defender ATP for Mac file paths as TDR Exclusions in your TDR account.
+To add the exclusions to TDR, you can either use Predefined Exclusion Sets or add the exclusions manually.

 In your TDR account, add the TDR exclusions for the paths shown in the Integration Summary.